section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 #### Getting started

-We can call the error analysis dashboard using the API below, which takes in an explanation object computed by one of the explainers from the interpret-community repository, the model or pipeline, a dataset and the corresponding labels (true\_y parameter):
+We can call the error analysis dashboard using the API below, which takes in an explanation object computed by one of the explainers from the interpret-community repository, the model or pipeline, a dataset, and the corresponding labels (true\_y parameter):

 ErrorAnalysisDashboard(global\_explanation, model, dataset=x\_test, true\_y=y\_test)